Tiliqua rugosa

-Tiliqua rugosa, most commonly known as the shingleback skink or bobtail lizard, is a short-tailed, slow-moving species of blue-tongued skink (genus Tiliqua) endemic to Australia.
-It is commonly known as the shingleback or sleepy lizard.
+Tiliqua rugosa, most commonly known as the shingleback skink, shingleback lizard, or bobtail lizard (often simply shingleback or bobtail); is a short-tailed, slow-moving species of blue-tongued skink (genus Tiliqua) endemic to Australia.
 Three of its four recognised subspecies are found in Western Australia, where the bobtail name is most frequently used.
 The fourth subspecies, T. rugosa asper, is the only one native to eastern Australia, where it goes by the common name of the eastern shingleback.